dd32/td-gh-ex/readme.txt

 3. Log into your WP admin panel and click on the Design tab.
 Now click on the Annina theme to activate it.

 == Changelog ==
+= Version 1.4.8 =
+* Updated some scripts in the way to detect a mobile device
+* Minor bug fixes

 = Version 1.4.7 =
 * Fixed a lot of strings escaping
 * Minor bug fixes